 A single large feeding a day of a diet that is 40% carbohydrate is in drastic conflict with what we have evolved to thrive on, and constitutes literal hormone abuse.

-Consider that there are eight hormones that raise blood sugar, yet only one that lowers it.
+Consider that there are 8 hormones that raise blood sugar, yet only one that lowers it.
 From this, we can conclude that nature saw a great deal of importance to keeping blood sugar held up to a minimum safe level, and relatively little need to lower blood sugar.
 This one blood lowering hormone, insulin, was invented, so to speak, to capture the rare or occasional spike in blood sugar and save it as fat.
 In this regard, insulin served a critical role in our evolution, and as we know, insulin is very proficient at this assignment.
 The hormone insulin is identical, to the last molecule, in all mammals, and does the exact same thing in all creatures.

 Dim Light Becomes Sun Light

 For perspective, 10,000 years in the history of evolution is the same as a second in five days.
 Mammalian diets before the advent of farming were better.
 Dr Weston Price traveled the world in the 1930s evaluating the health of specific populations.
 He found 11 societies that existed in two isolated groups at the same time.
 Each had portions of their group adhering to their historical hunter-gatherer lifestyle, and a portion that had adopted modern western diets.
 In all 11 cases, the hunter gatherers were healthier, with virtually no bone or dental problems.
-Skeletons of people living in the near east prior to 10,000 years ago are three inches taller than those that came later.
+Skeletons of people living in the near east prior to 10,000 years ago are 3inches taller than those that came later.

 The foraging of pre-agriculture humans provides an ideal model for us.
 It is precisely what we are evolved to do.
 Foraging has three inherent and important advantages; it keeps you moving (exercise), it invariably is automatic portion control, and it only serves foods of a chemical composition we are designed to eat (low in starch and sugar).